Classifying spaces of infinity-sheaves: Introduction

-An intended future application of this work is to construct classifying spaces of field theories.
-Stolz and Teichner have conjectured that concordance classes of particular classes of field theories determine cohomology theories~\cite{ST}.
+Another application of this work is a construction of classifying spaces of field theories.
+This has recently been done by Grady–Pavlov~\cite{Grady.Pavlov}, see in particular Theorem~8.2.9 there.
+Stolz and Teichner have conjectured that concordance classes of particular classes of field theories determine cohomology theories~\cite{Stolz.Teichner}.
 By Brown representability, this conjecture requires concordance classes of field theories to define a representable functor.
 In brief, they define field theories as functors out of a category of bordisms equipped with a smooth map to a fixed manifold~$M$.
 When the relevant bordism category is fully extended, field theories are an $\infty$-sheaf evaluated on~$M$.
 The main result of this paper then shows that concordance classes of fully extended field theories are representable.
 Furthermore, we identify a formula for the classifying space of field theories.